Ján Havlík: Late years and death

 Havlík was finally released in 1962 after nine years of hard labour.
 He was assigned a disability pension of only 407 crowns, about a third of standard laborer's wage.
 When he complained, his pension was further decreased to 300 crowns.
 For the rest of his life, Havlík depended on his parents for financial support to afford life necessities.

 In 1965 he was again hospitalized.
 He was released from hospital on Christmas Eve.
-Just two days later, on 27 December he collapsed after attending the morning mass in Skalica.
+Just two days later, on 27 December he collapsed after attending the morning Mass in Skalica.
 Havlík was found barely conscious leaning against a rubbish bin by Dr. Barát, a gynecologist who was taking out the trash.
-Dr. Barát carried Havlík into his home with the aid of another passer-by, where Havlík died soon thereafter.
+Barát carried Havlík into his home with the aid of another passer-by, where Havlík died soon thereafter.
 Havlík was buried in his home village of Dubovce.

 Beatification

 Havlík's beatification was initiated by the Lazarist priest Augustín Slaninka and supported by the Salesian priest Anton Srholec.
 The process was formally initiated on Sunday, 9 June 2013 in Skalica by the Archbishop of Bratislava Stanislav Zvolenský.
 The diocese phase ended on 24 February 2018.
 With the consent of the Pope Benedict XVI, Havlík's death was considered martyrdom although he did not die directly of the torture.
 Pope Francis issued a decree confirming Havlík's martyrdom in odium fidei (in hatred of the faith).
 On 7 July 2024, the remains of Havlík were exhumated for the purpose of creating relics.

 Havlík was beatified on Saturday, 31 August at Šaštín-Stráže by the papal legate Marcello Semeraro, the prefect of the Dicastery for the Causes of Saints.
 The ceremony was attended by about 30 bishops, 370 priests and 13,000 faithful.

 Havlík's relics are displayed in the Church of Saint Vincent de Paul in the Ružinov borough of Bratislava.
 A newly constructed chapel of the Blessed Ján Havlík was constructed in the church to hold the relics.
 11 vertical columns are installed in the chapel symbolizing 11 years Havlík spent imprisoned for his faith.
 Litanies to Ján Havlík were published in March 2023 in preparation for the beatification.
 The writer Daniel Hevier wrote the words of the hymn to Blessed Ján Havlík.